+The Ministry of Trade, Industry and Cooperatives hosted the Canadian Ambassador to Uganda H. E David Angell in the first Ambassadors’ Forum organized by the Ministry.
 The Ambassadors Forum is a high level multi-sectoral gathering designed to facilitate dialogue between the Uganda business community and Non Resident foreign Ambassadors / Trade Commissioners accredited to Uganda.

 The overall objective of the Forum is to provide a platform for engagement on matters of commerce and investment between Uganda and Canada, with a view of enhancing bilateral trade and investment opportunities between the two countries.